asciinema/asciinema.github.io/docs/manual/cli/markers.md

 # Markers

-Markers are specific time locations in a recording, useful for automation of the playback. [`asciinema play`](usage.md#asciinema-play-filename) can use them as breakpoints, while [asciinema web player](../player/index.md) can also use them for navigation and advanced automation.
+Markers are specific time locations in a recording, useful for automation of the playback. `asciinema play -m` command can use them as breakpoints, while [asciinema web player](../player/index.md) can also use them for navigation and advanced automation.

 ## Adding markers to a recording